blackbeam/rust-mysql-simple/README.md

 *   you should be aware of the [`max_prepared_stmt_count`][max_prepared_stmt_count] option of the MySql server.
-If the number of active connections times the value of `stmt_cache_size` is greater, than you could receive an error while prepareing another statement.
+If the number of active connections times the value of `stmt_cache_size` is greater, than you could receive an error while preparing another statement.

 #### Named parameters